 Our 6 year old model weighs 43 pounds and is 47 inches tall.
 He carries most of his height in his legs, and is only on the first headrest setting.
 The Cambria gives him an excellent seat belt fit: placing the lap belt low on his hips, touching the tops of his thighs and the shoulder belt even across his collarbone and flush with his torso.
 He is very happy riding in the Cambria, the vertical spacing of the armrests makes it very easy for him to buckle himself, and the generous shoulder belt guide allows the belt to slide freely through as he buckles.

 The Cambria has ample head and torso support.
 This makes for a comfortable ride whether he is awake or asleep.

-At 49 inches tall and 48 pounds, this child is a taller 7 year old who carries most of his height in his torso.
-Even so, he is not using the top setting on the headrest and would have lots of room to grow using the seat in high back mode.
+Our 7 year old model was 49 inches tall and 48 pounds.
+He did not yet need he top setting on the headrest and would have lots of room to grow using the seat in high back mode.
 He, too, can easily buckle himself and really loves that he does not have to buckle the seat during drop off at school in the mornings.
 He has some sensory issues and enclosed spaces make him uncomfortable, but the wide Cambria affords him lots of space and also a good bit of support for when he feels sleepy.
 In backless mode, he gets a good fit without the shoulder adjuster strap, but seems to prefer using it.
 Belt fit can vary in different vehicles, so it is good to know that the shoulder belt adjuster strap has a convenient storage spot, and can be stowed or used easily.